 - Output document — The result of a conversion

-It’s possible to convert code to a target language using tools based on Unified Modeling Language (UML) models.
+Another possible way to convert code to a target language is by using tools based on Unified Modeling Language (UML) models.
 They generate source code in a particular language from UML classes and enable a UML model to display any changes in the source code.

 Double-sided integration helps to synchronize source code and UML.
 This means every time you generate a piece of code or update a UML model, these changes will be merged.